-National healthcare estimates from MEPS for the 2019 National Healthcare Quality and Disparities Report (NHQDR) were derived from the 2002-2017 MEPS HC survey, including the Self-Administered Questionnaire (SAQ), the Child Health and Preventive Care section, and the Diabetes Care Survey (DCS).
+National healthcare estimates from MEPS for the 2022 National Healthcare Quality and Disparities Report (NHQDR) were derived from the 2002-2019 MEPS data.
+The NHQDR measures include MEPS data from the Self-Administered Questionnaire (SAQ), the Child Health and Preventive Care section, the Diabetes Care Survey (DCS) and the supplemental surveys.

-The SAQ is a supplement to the MEPS HC that includes:

-- Healthcare quality measures taken from the health plan version of CAHPS® (Consumer Assessment of Healthcare Providers and Systems), an AHRQ sponsored family of survey instruments designed to measure quality of care from the consumer's perspective; - General health questions; - · Attitudes about health questions; and - Health status questions as measured by the SF-12 and the EuroQol 5D.
+The SAQ is a supplement for MEPS that includes healthcare quality measures taken from the health plan version of the Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
+CAHPS is an AHRQ-sponsored family of survey instruments designed to measure quality of care from the consumer's perspective; general health questions; attitudes about health questions; and health status questions as measured by the SF-12 and the EuroQol 5D.

-The Child Health and Preventive Care section is part of the regular MEPS HC interview.
+The Child Health and Preventive Care section is part of the regular MEPS interview.
 It includes:

-- Healthcare quality measures taken from the health plan version of CAHPS®; - Children with Special Health Care Needs (CSHCN) Screener questions; - Children's general health status as measured by several questions from the General Health Subscale of the Child Health Questionnaire:

-- Columbia Impairment Scale questions about possible child behavioral problems; and - Child preventive care questions.
+- Healthcare quality measures taken from the health plan version of CAHPS; - Children with Special Health Care Needs (CSHCN) Screener questions; - Children's general health status as measured by several questions from the General Health Subscale of the Child Health Questionnaire; - Columbia Impairment Scale questions about possible child behavioral problems; and - Child preventive care questions.

-Researchers should note that the CAHPS® and CSHCN questions changed from a self-administered parent questionnaire in 2000 to an interviewer-administered questionnaire starting in 2001.
+Researchers should note that the CAHPS and CSHCN questions changed from a self-administered parent questionnaire in 2000 to an interviewer-administered questionnaire starting in 2001.

-Another supplement to the MEPS HC, the DCS, is a self-administered questionnaire given to people identified with diabetes.
+Another supplement for MEPS, the DCS, is a self-administered questionnaire given to people identified with diabetes.
 It questions respondents about the care they received in the treatment of their diabetes.